juxor/afaq/markdown/secJ7.md

 [Malatesta, **Op.
 Cit.**, p.
 198] This would be done by workers occupying their workplaces and placing them under workers' self-management.
-As Voltairine de Cleyre argued in 1910 _"the weapon of the future will be the general strike"_ and its it not clear that _"it must be the strike which will **stay in** the factory, not **go out**? which will guard the machines and allow no scab to touch them? which will organise, not to inflict deprivation on itself, but on the enemy? which will take over industry and operate it for
+As Voltairine de Cleyre argued in 1910 _"the weapon of the future will be the general strike"_ and is it not clear that _"it must be the strike which will **stay in** the factory, not **go out**? which will guard the machines and allow no scab to touch them? which will organise, not to inflict deprivation on itself, but on the enemy? which will take over industry and operate it for